The Terrible Twos: One mum's advice on coping with this big parenting milestone

-To be honest, I didn't actually find my son to be that bad when he was two, but my daughter who is currently less than a year old seems to be gearing up to cause some serious mischief.
+To be honest, I didn't actually find my son to be that bad when he was two, but my daughter was a little more...we'll say vocal.

 There were some bumps in the rocky road that is parenting a toddler, so here is some advice I would give to any parent struggling to keep their cool.

 Toddlers get into everything and take it from me it usually ends in disaster.

 When my son was two I had just bought myself one of the Naked palettes...
 I think you know where this is going.

 I had put him down for a sleep so I wasn't worried that I hadn't heard any noise from him because let's face it, a quiet toddler is a dangerous toddler.

 When I went up to check on him I found he had gotten out of his bed and into my make up drawer and of course decided my brand new eyeshadow palette would be the perfect thing to finger paint with.
 He not only covered himself with makeup but also all of his bed covers and the wall.